The M/S Estonia Accident investigation

 Result

-Estonia collides with the aft part of a big submarine in the water.
-The submarine was just floating with its upper part above water at little or no speed.
+Estonia collides at 00.45 hrs and 16 knots speed with the aft part of a big submarine in the water ... or something.
+The submarine ... or something ... was just floating with its upper part above water at little or no speed.
+Nobody expected this to happen!
+Thus an accident.

-Persons aboard in many locations hear and feel the collision impact.
+Persons aboard M/V Estonia, in many locations, hear and feel the collision impact.
+It could also have been an explosion aboard.
+We do not know.

 The Estonia bulbous bow hits and damages the propeller of the submarine.

-The Estonia visor hits the submarine vertical fin just forward of the propeller.
+The Estonia visor hits the submarine vertical fin above water just forward of the propeller.

-Sharp indent in the visor starboard plate side structure.
+Sharp indent in the Estonia visor starboard plate side structure.
 Visor is also pushed up and side lock lugs are ripped off the visor.
-But the visor is still attached to the ferry by its hydraulics and hinges.
+But the visor is still attached to the ferry by its hydraulics, hinges and lift arms.

-The Estonia starboard hull pushes along the port side of the submarine.
+The Estonia starboard hull pushes along the port side of the submarine ... or what ever.

-Persons aboard hear the scraping noises of the contact between the two vessels.
+Persons aboard hear the scraping noises of the collision contacts between the two vessels.

 Scrape marks on the Estonia starboard hull.

 The Estonia starboard hull plates are fractured in several locations below waterline causing inflow of water in several hull compartments.
-The vessel simply starts leaking.
+The ferry simply starts leaking.
 Inflow is 100-150 tons/min of sea water.

 Passengers aboard notice that speed is lowered and that vessel moves differently.